Get answers for your health queries from top Doctors for FREE!

 The amount of time required for the treatment to reduce enlarged prostate back pain depends upon the severity of symptoms.
 It also depends upon the treatment approach that is used.

-Some men can feel the improvement within 3 to 7 days of starting the medications along with mild changes in their lifestyle.
+Some men can feel the improvement within 3 to 7 days of starting the medications and mild lifestyle changes.

 On the other hand, in some men, it takes a longer time to see the improvement.
 In rare cases, they may have to go through surgery to alleviate the pain.

-The medications that are mentioned above take several days or sometimes weeks until you can see some improvements.
+The medications mentioned above take several days or weeks until you can see some improvements.
 Surgery like transurethral resection of the prostate can bring about immediate relief.

 Take the first step to recovery.
 Get in touch with us for your treatment.